KittyGiraudel/site/_posts/2015-06-18-styling-react-components-in-sass.md

 <p data-height="280" data-theme-id="0" data-slug-hash="1e170149edee4b13737894b435b21724" data-default-tab="result" data-user="HugoGiraudel" class='codepen'>See the Pen <a href='https://codepen.io/HugoGiraudel/pen/1e170149edee4b13737894b435b21724/'>1e170149edee4b13737894b435b21724</a> by Hugo “Kitty” Giraudel (<a href='https://codepen.io/HugoGiraudel'>@HugoGiraudel</a>) on <a href='https://codepen.io'>CodePen</a>.</p>

-> [David Khourshid](https://twitter.com/davidkpiano) is a front-end web developer in Orlando, Florida.
-He is passionate about JavaScript, Sass, and cutting-edge front-end technologies.
+> [David Khourshid](https://twitter.com/davidkpiano) is a frontend web developer in Orlando, Florida.
+He is passionate about JavaScript, Sass, and cutting-edge frontend technologies.
 He is also a pianist and enjoys mathematics, and is constantly finding new ways to apply both math and music theory to web development.